AI-Grid/Suno-AI-BOT/README.md

 - `!start` - Welcome message and basic bot information.
 - `!generate` - Starts the music generation process.
-- `!credits` - Shows the current credit balance and usage.
 - `!cancel` - Cancels the current operation and resets the session.

 ## 🤝 Contributing